verypossible/generator-packages/README.md

 The `:create` command will build a new feature and create some example files of how to setup a new package.
-A package can technically have any interface, but for the main layers of the application, the index.ts file `must` export the following:
+A package can technically have any interface, but for the main layers of the application, the index.ts file `should` export the following:

 ```js
 interface Module {